patrickbwarren/transam-triton/TRIMCC.md

 ### Triton ROM dumps

-ROM dumps for the Triton L7.2 Monitor and BASIC, and TRAP (Triton Resident Assembly Language Package), are also included.
+ROM dumps for the Triton L7.2 monitor and BASIC, and TRAP (Triton Resident Assembly Language Package), are also included.
 These can be compiled to binaries by
 ```